 Health and well-being has been an area of increased focus in recent years.
-Just as customers increasingly want to know about the ingredients in the food they consume, there is growing demand for understanding the ingredients of building products.
-People want certainty that there are no unhealthy chemicals being installed particularly in homes, schools and hospitals.
+Just as customers increasingly want to know the ingredients of the food they consume, there is growing demand for understanding the ingredients of building products.
+People want certainty that there are no unhealthy chemicals being installed particularly homes, schools, offices and hospitals.
 DECLARE provides this certainty.